Kensington (SA), SA

 Where is Kensington (SA)?

-Kensington (SA) is a suburb of South Australia, Australia.
+Kensington (SA) is a suburb of South Australia, Australia, in the Burnside local government area.

 What is the population of Kensington (SA)?